T-Mobile Fiber Internet Coverage and Availability

 T-Mobile plans to provide fiber to 12 million (up to 15 million homes) in the United States by 2030.
 Its unique fiber strategy involves partnering with current fiber companies rather than building its own.
 “We’re on track for that,” confirmed John Freier, president of T-Mobile’s consumer group, at Deutsche Bank’s annual Internet and Telecom Conference Call.

 To grow its fiber reach, T-Mobile is partnering with open access fiber companies like Tillman FiberCo, SiFi Networks, and Intrepid Networks.
-In April 2024, it acquired Lumos Networks, a fiber service provider to around 320,000 homes and businesses across North Carolina, Virginia, and South Carolina.
+In April 2025, T-Mobile announced its acquisition of Lumos Networks, a fiber service provider to around 320,000 homes and businesses across North Carolina, Virginia, and South Carolina.
 According to T-Mobile’s newsroom, this new investment sets up the plan for fiber to reach 3.5 million homes by the end of 2028.

 Though it remains tight-lipped about where it plans to expand fiber next, its website shares that it’s planning to build out more fiber in California, Florida, and Minnesota.